logstash-plugins/logstash-filter-aggregate/README.md

 The aim of this filter is to aggregate information available among several events (typically log lines) belonging to a same task, and finally push aggregated information into final task event.

-You should be very careful to set logstash filter workers to 1 (`-w 1` flag) for this filter to work correctly otherwise documents may be processed out of sequence and unexpected results will occur.
+You should be very careful to set logstash filter workers to 1 (`-w 1` flag) for this filter to work correctly otherwise events may be processed out of sequence and unexpected results will occur.

 ## Example #1